pearls (1)

 Synthetic Pearls

-While the capacity of oysters to suffer is questionable, vegans err on the side of caution and avoid buying pearls.
+While the capacity of oysters to suffer is uncertain, vegans err on the side of caution and avoid buying pearls.
 Genuine pearls are surprisingly affordable, which limits the market for alternatives.
-But synthetic pearls aren’t hard to find, and can look exactly like the real thing.
+But synthetic pearls are widely available, and can look exactly like the real thing.

-When shopping online, search for vegan pearls or synthetic pearls.
+When shopping for pearl alternatives online, search for vegan pearls or synthetic pearls.

 For further reading: please see our Vegan FAQ and our Why Go Vegan? essay.